 This permit is based on information requested by the Indiana Department of Environmental Management (IDEM), Office of Air Quality (OAQ).
-The information describing the source contained in conditions A.1 and A.3 is descriptive information and does not constitute enforceable conditions.
+The information describing the source contained in conditions A.1 through A.3 is descriptive information and does not constitute enforceable conditions.
 However, the Permittee should be aware that a physical change or a change in the method of operation that may render this descriptive information obsolete or inaccurate may trigger requirements for the Permittee to obtain additional permits or seek modification of this permit pursuant to 326 IAC 2, or change other applicable requirements presented in the permit application.

-A.1 General Information [326 IAC 2-7-4(c)][326 IAC 2-7-5(14)][326 IAC 2-7-1(22)]
+A.1 General Information [326 IAC 2-7-4(c)] [326 IAC 2-7-5(14)] [326 IAC 2-7-1(22)]

-The Permittee owns and operates a stationary screening operation.
+The Permittee owns and operates a stationary grey and ductile iron foundry for the manufacture of iron castings.